 - No funding

-- It is being conducted by Whitney Taylor is conducting this research as her PhD thesis in Clinical Psychology, under the supervision of Virginie Cobigo (2014-2017)
+- This research is being conducted by Whitney Taylor as her PhD thesis in Clinical Psychology, under the supervision of Virginie Cobigo (2014-2017)

 - 2010-2013, funded by an Ontario Ministry of Community and Social Services, Policy Research and Analysis Branch Research Grant